PuaYongHao/csv-search/README.md

 # CSV Search - Full Stack Application

-A full stack application to upload CSV file to database and search/filter CSV data using a robust backend and a modern, user-friendly frontend.
+A full stack application to upload CSV file to a database and search/filter CSV data using a robust backend and a modern, user-friendly frontend.

 ## Technology Stack